quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 We showcase the interface between `meanfi` and `Kwant` with a strained graphene supercell.
 In this tutorial, we qualitatively reproduce the results from [[1]](https://doi.org/10.1088/2053-1583/ac0b48).

 We first create the atomistic model in `Kwant`.
-The complete source code of this example can be found in [`strained_graphene_kwant.py`](./scripts/strained_graphene_kwant.py).
+The source code of the kwant system creation for this example can be found in [`strained_graphene_kwant.py`](./scripts/strained_graphene_kwant.py).
 To reduce the computational cost, we perform the calculations with a $16 \times 16$ supercell whereas in [1](https://doi.org/10.1088/2053-1583/ac0b48) the calculations were performed with a $25 \times 25$ supercell.
 Thus, the agreement throughout the tutorial is only qualitative.

 ```{code-cell} ipython3
 :tags: [hide-input]